-Identifying devices solely by their NetBIOS name
+Identifying devices solely by their name

-Starting from the Engine release V5.3.3, it is possible to override the default algorithm to identify devices and instruct the Engine to exclusively identify devices by their NetBIOS name.
+Starting from the Engine release V5.3.3, it is possible to override the default algorithm to identify devices and instruct the Engine to exclusively identify Windows devices with domain membership by their name.
+From release V6.8 on, the feature has been extended to support all devices regardless of their platform (Windows or Mac) and membership type.